-Table 4 shows similar results if we now conflate the lower two judging levels, giving a 'strict' evaluation that only counts documents that include a pro/con statement as relevant.
+Table 4 shows similar results if we now conflate the lower two judging levels, giving a 'strict' evaluation that only values the highest-rated results.
 The overall rankings of systems are nearly identical, with a Kendall's tau of 0.893.
 Figure 1, shows a scatter plot, with the two types of MAP being strongly correlated.